-- 9.\ To understand and compute interpolating polynomials and Fourier fitting and analysis - 10.\To understand and compute the Gram-Schmidt process in relation to Singular Value Decomposition - 11.\To understand and compute the diagonalization of a matrix when Eigenvalues are repeated and/or complex. - 12.\To understand and compute the relationship of matrix diagonalization and dynamical systems of differential equations - 13.\To understand and compute the Spectral Theorem - 14.\To develop mathematical technical writing skills, culminating in a term paper on an approved topic
+- 9. To understand and compute interpolating polynomials and Fourier fitting and analysis - 10.To understand and compute the Gram-Schmidt process in relation to Singular Value Decomposition - 11.To understand and compute the diagonalization of a matrix when Eigenvalues are repeated and/or complex. - 12.To understand and compute the relationship of matrix diagonalization and dynamical systems of differential equations - 13.To understand and compute the Spectral Theorem - 14.To understand Principal Component Analysis and additional concepts in data fitting - 15.To understand issues concerned with image compression and round-off error - 16.To develop mathematical technical writing skills, culminating in a term paper on an approved topic

-Syllabus Topics Outline for DMAT 336 - Honors Computational Linear Algebra
+Syllabus Topics Outline for DMAT 337 - Honors Computational Linear Algebra for Data Science

 - 1. Getting Started

 - 1.1 Email and Chat

 - 1.2 Learning About the Course

 - 1.3 Required Hardware

 - 1.4 Software Fundamentals

-- 2. Vectors

-- 2.1.
-Geometry of Vectors